How Long Does a Furnace Last? (7 Warning Signs)

 - New models offer 95%+ AFUE ratings compared to older 70%–80% units

 Higher bills can indicate your furnace is working harder than it should just to maintain a normal temperature.
+Upgrading to a high efficiency gas furnace ensures that almost every dollar you spend on winter fuel is actually converted into usable warmth for your home.

 3. Frequent Repairs